Skip to main content

 A good running pace for a beginner is whatever pace lets you talk in full sentences.
 That is roughly Zone 2, where your heart rate sits between 60% and 70% of your maximum.
 If you cannot speak a full sentence, slow down.
 If you can sing, you can probably go a little faster.

 No, you do not need fancy running shoes to start.
-A pair of comfortable trainers from a real running store, fit by someone who watched you walk, is more important than any specific brand.
+A pair of comfortable trainers from a running store, fit by someone who watched you walk, is more important than any specific brand.
 Replace running shoes every 300 to 500 miles or when the cushioning starts to feel flat.

 A Zone 2 run is an easy effort where you can hold a conversation.
 In heart rate terms, it is about 60% to 70% of your maximum heart rate.
 Most longevity research points to 3 to 4 hours per week of Zone 2 work as a strong target for healthspan, the years of life spent in good health.